 The map also names Stewarts, Gifts, Ohiopyle Falls, Fraziers, Sewickly's Old Town, Chartiers Old Town, Shanopins Town and Qn.
 Alliquipas Town.

-This map was issued shortly after Forbes's victorious campaign, showing the southeastern part of Pennsylvania into western Maryland and indicating the route taken to get to Fort Duquesne.
-It appeared in the rare Dublin published Gentlemans & London Magazine, by John Exshaw.
+This map was issued shortly after Forbes victorious campaign, shows the southeastern part of Pennsylvania into western Maryland, indicating the route taken to get to Fort Duquesne and appeared in the rare Dublin published Gentlemans & London Magazine, by John Exshaw.

 The map first appeared in the Grand Magazine of Magazines, published in London.
-While the Grand Magazine of Magazines edition is rare on the market, this Dublin edition is even rarer.
-The two maps are most easily distinguished by the placement and the wording of the note regarding Philadelphia at the bottom right corner.
-This map shows "W: Long from Philadelphia" extending nearly to the right inner neatline, whereas the Grand Magazine of Magazines edition shows "W. Long fr.
+While the Grand Magazine of Magazines, edition is rare on the market, this Dublin edition is even rarer.
+The two maps are most easily distinguished by the placement of the placement and the wording of the the note regarding Philadelphia at the bottom right corner, with this map showing "W: Long from Philadelphia." extending nearly to the right inner neatline, whereas the Grand Magazine of Magazines edition shows "W. Long fr.
 Philadelphia" and does not extend as far to the right.